Once again, winter is fast approaching, and just as season follows season that means the arrival of cold and oftentimes treacherous weather.

 There is no reason to panic, no matter where you are going or where you live, but you must be prepared to survive winter’s chill.

-In this article we will share with you seven critical winter survival skills that you should practice now to get ready for the challenges of winter weather ahead.
+In this article we will share with you eight critical winter survival skills that you should practice now to get ready for the challenges of winter weather ahead.

 The Cold Embrace of Winter

 One of the challenges of winter survival is it affects absolutely everything that you do.
 Travel, staying home, work, school, and especially dealing with additional emergencies and disasters.
 Sustained winter conditions will make all of that harder.

 Operating motor vehicles become significantly more difficult or downright treacherous thanks to hazardous road conditions.
 If you have to work outside, or worse, should get stuck outside exposure will quickly become your number one threat, as prolonged exposure to cold weather and subsequent hypothermia will rapidly incapacitate you, and then kill you.

 Each year in North America and Europe, alone tens of thousands die from cold weather exposure.

 Your standard issue survival plans, especially pertaining to bugging out, will likely not go down quite the same way in the winter as they would the spring, summer or fall.

 The previously mentioned road conditions will obviously be quite a wrench in the works, but even on-foot transit will be affected; certain routes will be made difficult to locate or follow, or simply impossible.